salvatirehbein/raytracing/README_files/README.md

 ## Example

-We reproduced several case studies in order to validate the code.
-Below we present the Rossby wave ray paths for the Coelho et al. (2015) case with the stationary Rossby wave number in background.
+The Rossby wave ray paths obtained in Coelho et al. (2015) case with the stationary Rossby wave number in background.

 ![](README_files/figure-gfm/onda-1.png)<!-- -->